 - Must demonstrate financial need and/or be receiving Student Financial Aid from your province

 - Must attend the mandatory Student Worker Training & Orientation Workshop hosted by Student Awards & Financial Aid and the Student Success Centre.

 - Must apply each fall/winter or spring/summer term for eligibility via the MySuccess portal

 Can I be approved for a position and then apply for Work Study?

-No, your eligibility must be approved before you apply for a LUWSP position (not after).
+No, your eligibility must be approved before you apply for a LUWSP-FW position.

 How do I know if I have been approved?

-Approved students will be sent a message to their Lakehead University email account with their Confirmation of Eligibility & Hiring Form attached.
-This form must be submitted to your employer when applying for the position or at the time of your interview.
+Approved students will be sent a message to their Lakehead University email account with their Confirmation of Approval for Work Study Program form attached.
+This form must be submitted to your employer when applying for a LUWSP-FW job or at the time of your interview.